cashubtc/nuts/XX.md

 This draft supports NUT-02 V1 and V2 keysets.
 V1 keysets remain accepted but
 are discouraged; all published test vectors use V2 keysets.

 This draft will be extended to support V3 keysets.
-Unlike V1 and V2, V3 proof validation does not require DLEQ, and its spending conditions use a substantially different encoding from the NUT-10/NUT-11 P2PK structure used here.
+Unlike V1 and V2, the signatures in V3 proofs can be verified directly against the corresponding mint public keys, so DLEQ proofs are not needed.
+V3 spending conditions also use a substantially different encoding from the NUT-10/NUT-11 P2PK structure used here.